Educating the New Millennial 3D CAD Engineer|

 One question: Where does the engineering student learn those skills?

-In the past we started with a piece of paper and a pencil.
+In the past we started with a piece of paper, a pencil and a drawing board.
 We would draw engineering design layouts.
 This is where all of the design was worked out.
 This was done by a board engineer or a design draftsman.
-When the layout was done it was given to the Drafting Group or draftsman to create the drawings.

 Then the Engineering Documentation was Released

 Then the engineering package would be sent to Document Control for release.
 Which included documenting the drawings, getting blue prints made and storing the original drawings in the vault (Yes, it was a fire proof vault).
-They would then release the blue prints out to the different blue print centers, purchasing and any other interested departments.
+They would then release the blue prints out to the different blue print centers, where purchasing and any other interested departments would have easy access to them.

 Enter the Engineer